Bognor Regis: "Bugger Bognor"

 King George V had become ill, requiring lung surgery to be carried out on 12 December 1928.
 His recovery was slow and on 22 January 1929 Buckingham Palace issued the statement saying "it has been realised by the King's medical advisers that, prior to the establishment of convalescence, there would arrive a time when sea air would be necessary in order to secure the continuation of His Majesty's progress".
-The Palace statement went on "with the knowledge, a careful search was made for a "residence" not only suitable in itself but possessing the necessary attributes of close proximity to the sea, southern exposure, protection from wind, privacy and reasonable access to and from London."
-The residence selected was Craigweil House, Bognor (demolished in 1939) placed at His Majesty's disposal by owner Sir Arthur Du Cros who was a wealthy businessman, having acquired the house from Dr Stocker who bought it from the Countess of Newburgh who had constructed the building in 1806.
-The house, technically, was in Aldwick.
-As a result, the King was asked to bestow the suffix "Regis" ("of the King") on "Bognor".
-The petition was presented to Lord Stamfordham, the King's Private Secretary, who in turn delivered it to the King.
+The Palace statement went on "with the knowledge, a careful search was made for a 'residence' not only suitable in itself but possessing the necessary attributes of close proximity to the sea, southern exposure, protection from wind, privacy and reasonable access to and from London."
+The residence selected was Craigweil House, Bognor (demolished in 1939) placed at the king's disposal by owner Sir Arthur Du Cros who was a wealthy businessman, having acquired the house from Dr Stocker who bought it from the Countess of Newburgh who had constructed the building in 1806.
+The house was technically just outside Bognor, being at Aldwick in the neighbouring parish of Pagham.
+Following his stay, the Bognor Urban District Council petitioned the king to bestow the suffix "Regis" ("of the King") on the town.
+The petition was presented to Lord Stamfordham, the king's private secretary, who in turn delivered it to the king.
 King George supposedly replied, "Oh, bugger Bognor."
 Lord Stamfordham then went back to the petitioners and told them, "the King has been graciously pleased to grant your request."
+The change of name from Bognor to Bognor Regis formally took effect on 26 July 1929.
+Four years later in 1933 the town's boundaries were enlarged, with Craigweil House and Aldwick being within the area added.

 A slightly different version of the "Bugger Bognor" incident is that the King, upon being told, shortly before his death, that he would soon be well enough to revisit the town, uttered the words "Bugger Bognor!"
 Although there is little evidence that these words were actually spoken in this context, and although the sea air helped the King to regain his health, it is certain that the King had little regard for the town.